-You can find NB Power’s Our Energy Future TV ad campaign in E Source Energy AdVision, our database of more than 3,800 examples of utility marketing and advertising campaigns.
-It’s an excellent example of a utility addressing the balance of resources and energy-supply choices in a relevant way.
+You can find NB Power’s Our Energy Future TV ad campaign in Energy AdVision, our database of more than 3,800 examples of utility marketing and advertising campaigns.
+It’s an excellent example of a utility addressing the balance of resources and energy-supply choices in a relevant way (figure 1).
 The ad increases awareness around future energy-supply options and starts a conversation about energy choices and priorities.
 In the ad, NB Power frames the content in a familiar setting: ordering at a restaurant.

-I&M used Facebook to communicate its shift to a more balanced energy mix (figure 1).
+Indiana Michigan Power used Facebook to communicate its shift to a more balanced energy mix (figure 2).
 It points customers to the Indiana Utility Shareholders Association’s Indiana’s Energy Companies Are Shifting to a More Balanced Energy Mix article that includes data on how the state has diversified its generation mix since 2007.

 Entergy Louisiana used a coordinated PR campaign to spread its message, and local newspaper The Advocate picked up the story.
 According to the article Entergy Louisiana Reaches Deal to Buy Solar Power from Plant Proposed for Baton Rouge Area, the utility brokered a 20-year agreement to purchase power from a proposed solar power plant.
 The 50-megawatt plant is set to be built by March 2020 in West Baton Rouge Parish and will produce enough electricity for almost 10,000 homes.